late347/realtime_C_programming_for_linux/README.md

 -we mostly had soft real-time systems

 -executable files were mostly compiled for Ubuntu  18.04 LTS, some exercises had obj files which had to be linked (which were also included in the folders, together with the sources)

+-did some re-factoring for lab11 to make it more sensible code... also it has a makefile as per instructions given on this website http://nuclear.mutantstargoat.com/articles/make/#rationale